cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 them for all operations.
 Otherwise, CDAP will use the ``default`` namespace for any operations undertaken.

+Once a namespace has been created, you can edit its display name and description, either by using a :ref:`RESTful API <http-restful-api-namespace>` or the :ref:`Command Line Interface <cli>`.

 .. rubric::  Examples of Using Namespaces